couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

 * POST and PUT requests may have a body with content type `application/json` or `application/x-www-form-urlencoded`.
+  The client automatically sets the "Content-Type" header to the appropriate value.

+* A user can specify additional HTTP request headers.

 * A user can specify query strings and form bodies with duplicate names.
 For example, `color=green&color=blue`.